esper-io/dev-docs/docs/home/console.md

 Once the set of ping commands are sent, a success toast will appear in the bottom left hand corner of the screen.

-**Wipe**
+**Remove/Factory Reset**

+The Wipe Command has been renamed to **“Remove/Factory Reset,”** providing additional capability.

-When you click **Wipe**, the Esper Console will send a command to all the devices in the group to reset themselves to original factory settings—much like performing a factory reset.
-They will be removed from the Esper console.
+Users will have an option to ‘Remove Devices’ from the Esper Dashboard.
+When you click Remove/Factory Rest, the Esper Console will send a command to all the devices in the group to Factory Reset.

-If you’d like to wipe external data as part of the same command, click the **Yes** radio button under Wipe external Data.
-Then click **Confirm**.
+For online devices, Factory Reset will be enabled always.

 ![Groups](./assets/NewConsole/WipeConfirmation.png)